-Mr. Ng Ming Wah, Charles, aged 60, was appointed to the Board in 1992.
+Mr. Ng Ming Wah, Charles, aged 61, was appointed to the Board in 1992.
 Mr. Ng graduated from Loughborough University in England in 1972 with a B.Sc. degree in Electronic and Electrical Engineering and from London Graduate School of Business Studies (London Business School) in England in 1974 with a M.Sc. degree in Business Studies.
 Mr. Ng has over 30 years of experience in corporate finance and investment banking.
 He is a director of Somerley Limited, the principal business of which is the provision of corporate financial advisory services.
-He is also an independent non-executive director of each of China Everbright Limited (stock code: 165), Dalian Ports (PDA) Company Limited (stock code: 2880) and China Molybdenum Company Limited (stock code: 3993).
-He was an independent non-executive director of Stone Group Holdings Limited (stock code: 409) from September 2004 to November 2009 and of Zhaojin Mining Industry Company Limited (stock code: 1818) from October 2004 to April 2007.
-In addition, Mr. Ng is also a member of the Board of Governors of Hong Kong Arts Centre.
+He is also an independent non-executive director of China Everbright Limited (stock code: 165) and China Molybdenum Company Limited (stock code: 3993).
+Mr. Ng tendered his resignation as an independent non-executive director from the board of Dalian Ports (PDA) Company Limited (stock code: 2880) on 17th March 2011 (having been a director since 16th November 2005).
+He was also an independent non-executive director of Stone Group Holdings Limited (stock code: 409) from September 2004 to November 2009.
+In addition, Mr. Ng is a member of the Board of Governors of Hong Kong Arts Centre.

+BIOGRAPHICAL DETAILS OF DIRECTORS AND SENIOR MANAGEMENT (continued)

-Biographical details of directors and senior management (continued) Independent non-executive Directors
+Independent non-executive Directors

-Dr. Lau Yue Sun, B.B.S., aged 69, is the Managing Director of New Products Investment Limited and Jip Fair Development Limited, as well as an independent non-executive director of Wing Lee Holdings Limited (stock code: 876).
+Dr. Lau Yue Sun, B.B.S., aged 70, is the Managing Director of New Products Investment Limited and Jip Fair Development Limited, as well as an independent non-executive director of Wing Lee Holdings Limited (stock code: 876).
 Dr. Lau has over 30 years of experience in manufacturing, electronics, plastic injection products and import/export business.
 He is a member of the National Committee of the C.P.P.C.C., a member of the Election Committee of Hong Kong SAR, a standing committee member of the Chinese General Chamber of Commerce and Chairman of Hong Kong Human Resources Exchange Centre.
 He is also an advisor of Guangdong Education Foundation and Director of Guangdong Chamber of Foreign Investors.
 Dr. Lau was appointed to the Board in 1994.

-Dr. Wong Ying Ho, Kennedy, B.B.S., J.P., aged 47, is a solicitor and a China Appointed Attesting Officer.
+Dr. Wong Ying Ho, Kennedy, B.B.S., J.P., aged 48, is a solicitor and a China Appointed Attesting Officer.
 He is the Managing Partner of Philip K.H.
 Wong, Kennedy Y.H.
 Wong & Co., Solicitors & Notaries.
-Dr. Wong is a member of the National Committee of the C.P.P.C.C..
-He also holds directorship in listed companies in Hong Kong including Asia Cement (China) Holdings Corporation (stock code: 743), China Overseas Land & Investment Limited (stock code: 688), Great Wall Technology Company Limited (stock code: 074), Hong Kong Resources Holdings Company Limited (stock code: 2882) and Qin Jia Yuan Media Services Company Limited (stock code: 2366).
+Dr. Wong is a member of the National Committee of the C.P.P.C.C. and is currently the chairman and an executive director of Hong Kong Resources Holdings Company Limited (stock code: 2882).
+He is also an independent non-executive director of Asia Cement (China) Holdings Corporation (stock code: 743), China Overseas Land & Investment Limited (stock code: 688) and Shanghai Industrial Urban Development Group Limited (formerly known as Neo-China Land Group (Holdings) Limited) (stock code: 563).
+During the last three years, Dr. Wong was a non-executive director of Qin Jia Yuan Media Services Company Limited (stock code: 2366) and International Financial Network Holdings Limited (stock code: 8123) and resigned in November 2010 and July 2008 respectively.
+He was also an independent non-executive director of Great Wall Technology Company Limited (stock code: 074) and retired in June 2010.
 Dr. Wong was appointed to the Board in 2004.